simonskodt/itu-minitwit/README.md

 Cleaning and polishing of your ITU-MiniTwit, introduction of DB abstraction layer, and entering maintenance (Simulator starts).

 - Complete and polish your ITU-MiniTwit implementation
-  - [ ] Add missing features.
+  - [x] Add missing features.
   - [x] Introduce a DB abstraction layer in your ITU-MiniTwit.

 ### Week 6

+Add monitoring to your ITU-MiniTwit and peer-review.

-- [ ] Add Monitoring to Your Systems.
+- [x] Add Monitoring to Your Systems.
-- [x] Software Maintenance II: Check the user interface of another group.
+- [x] Software Maintenance II: Check the user interface of another group (Group m, *Jason Derulo*)
-  - [ ] Do you see a public timeline?
+  - [x] Do you see a public timeline?
-  - [ ] Does the public timeline show messages that the application received from the simulator?
+  - [x] Does the public timeline show messages that the application received from the simulator?
-  - [ ] Can you create a new user?
+  - [x] Can you create a new user?
-  - [ ] Can you login as a new user?
+  - [x] Can you login as a new user?
-  - [ ] Can you write a message?
+  - [x] Can you write a message?
-  - [ ] After publishing a message, does it appear on your private timeline?
+  - [x] After publishing a message, does it appear on your private timeline?
-  - [ ] Can you follow another user?
+  - [x] Can you follow another user?

 ### Week 7

-TBA
+Enhancing CI/CD setup with test suite and static code analysis.

+- [ ] 1) Add tests to your CI chain (Selenium)
+- [ ] 2) Enhance your CI Pipelines with at least three static analysis tools
+  - [ ] .NET Analyzers
+  - [ ] tslint-clean-code
+  - [ ] Snyk
+- [ ] 3) Add Maintainability and Technical Debt estimation tools to your projects
+  - [ ] Sonarqube
+  - [ ] Code Climate
+- [ ] 4) Software Maintenance

 ## Course description